tanksdude/tanks-game/README.md

 ## Contributing

-I plan on working alone on this project, possibly welcoming new stuff once the underlying code is done.

-If you really want a change, you could submit an Issue on GitHub.

-Alternatively, you can fork this repository and add change all you want.
+I plan on working alone on this project, since it's my personal project.
+If you wanna do something with this project, you can fork this repository and do whatever you want.

 ## Versioning

-Version numbers are subjective and 1.0.0 is "game finished."
-This is contrary to semantic versioning because I don't know what I'm doing all the time.
+1.0.0 is "game finished," but I probably won't get around to actually finalizing this.

+*Really* big changes will increment the second digit, otherwise only the third digit will get incremented.

 ## License